Never been to a festival before? Here are some useful tips that you might not have thought about!

 Mobile phones & charging

-Leave your posh phones at home, you do not want to lose an iPhone that cost you lots when you can take a cheap mobile phone, a cheap camera and save the fuss.
+Leave your posh phones at home, you do not want to lose an iPhone that cost you a lot of money when you can take a cheap mobile phone, a cheap camera and save the worry.

 Festaff will provide somewhere to plug in phone chargers for staff.
 Please be aware that you must stay with your phone whilst it is on charge as it will be a communal area.
 Festaff accepts no responsibility for any lost/stolen/damaged mobile phones.